Importing csv files into Stocklog+

 013: Data Import (Part 1)

 Data import is one of the Stocklog+ superpowers!
-Brokers may provide CSV files, but no one said they had to be perfectly formatted - and most of them are not!
-This is why very few brokers or journal applications attempt to import multiple company CSV files.
+Brokers may provide CSV files, but no one said they had to be perfectly formatted, and most are not!

 1. Stocklog+ only looks for .CSV files

-3. CSV files must reside in the data_import folder
+2. CSV files must reside in the data_import folder

-4. The filename can be anything you want:
+3. The filename can be anything you want:

 1. BUT the account number must match what you entered when creating accounts